 - Support a local business and buy something.

-Despite staying in Trieste (very close to Muggia) which was equally charming and beautiful, I had an inkling to book a night in Muggia that day.
+Muggia is a mesmerizing town!
+I had an inkling to book a night in Muggia that day.
 Sadly due to lack of time, I could only make it a short day trip.

 How to reach:

+Muggia can be reached by Bus 20 from Trieste.
 If you happen to be in Muggia in March, don’t forget to attend its annual carnival.